Manpage logo

 The session is executed in a newly created pseudoterminal with the user’s $SHELL (or defaults to /bin/bash).

 Be careful!
-Do not forget that the typescript may contains arbitrary commands.
-It is recommended to use "scriptreplay −−stream in −−log−in typescript" (or with −−log−io instead of −−log−in) to verify the typescript before it is executed by scriptlive.
+The typescript may contain arbitrary commands.
+It is recommended to use "scriptreplay −−stream in −−log−in typescript" (or with −−log−io instead of −−log−in) to verify the typescript before it is executed with scriptlive.

-The timing information is what script(1) outputs to file specified by −−log−timing.
-The typescript has to contain stdin information and it is what script1 outputs to file specified by −−log−in or −−log−io.
+The timing information is what script(1) outputs to the file specified by −−log−timing.
+The typescript has to contain stdin information, and is what script(1) outputs to the file specified by −−log−in or −−log−io.

 OPTIONS